 - The PayPal account user interface recently changed.
-If you're having trouble finding the Secure FTP Users item after your account has been enabled, refer to Secure SFTP Server Users.
-Your PayPal account must be enabled for report access before you can create an SFTP user account.
+If you're having trouble finding the Secure FTP item after your account has been enabled, refer to Secure SFTP Server Users.
+Contact us to have your PayPal account enabled for report access before you can create an SFTP user account.

 - Log in to your PayPal account.

-- On the Account access page, click Update next to the Secure FTP Users item.
+- On the Account access page, click Update next to the Secure FTP item.

 - Follow the instructions on the screen until you complete the user account setup and the final screen displays the new user information.